florian-beetz/bachelor-thesis/thesis.md

 JabRef is an open source bibliography reference manager using the standard LaTeX bibliography format BibTex as its native file format.
 The project is hosted on GitHub^[https://github.com/JabRef/jabref] and currently has over 200 contributors and around 140,000 lines of Java code.

+**More info on JabRef: Begin of development?
+Wide adoption.
+JabRef Survey? etc.**

+# Migrating JabRef to Java 9

+The following section covers the process of migrating JabRef from Java 8 to Java 9.
+Due to the open source nature of JabRef development of the project continued during the migration phase.
+Therefore the migration was done in an iterative approach and changes to the current version were continuously synchronized to the Java 9 version.

+## Compile-Time Compatibility

+In the first iteration the focus lay on compile-time compatibility.
+Incompatible parts of JabRef were temporarily removed.

+**To do**

+# Conclusion

+**To do**

 # References